icpc/ccs-specs/Contest_API.md

 ### Types of endpoints

-The endpoints can be categorised into 3 groups as follows:
+The endpoints can be categorized into 3 groups as follows:

   - Configuration: contests, judgement-types, languages, problems, groups, organizations, teams, team-members